VE3NEA/ve3nea.github.io/helical.md

 <a href="images/helical/spect_no_filter_hi_gain.png" target="_blank"><img src="images/helical/spect_no_filter_hi_gain.png"></a>
 *Click on the image to enlarge.*

-When the receiver gain is turned all the way until the clipping is gone, weak signal reception is no longer possible, but at least the offending signals become visible on the band scope:
+When the receiver gain is turned down until the clipping is gone, weak signal reception is no longer possible, but at least the offending signals become visible on the band scope:

 <a href="images/helical/spect_no_filter_lo_gain.png" target="_blank"><img src="images/helical/spect_no_filter_lo_gain.png"></a>
 *Click on the image to enlarge.*